|

 Instructions

-• Heat the oven to 350°F and spray an 8-inch baking pan with baking spray.
+• Heat the oven to 350°F and spray an 8-inch square baking pan with baking spray.

-• Press the crumbs in the prepared baking pan.
+• Press the crumbs into the prepared baking pan.

 • Partially bake the crust for 20 minutes.

-• Meanwhile, prepare the filling.
-Whisk the eggs with the lemon zest, juice, granulated sugar, and 1/3 cup of flour.
+• Meanwhile, in a mixing bowl, whisk the eggs with the lemon zest, lemon juice, granulated sugar, and 1/3 cup of flour.

 • Pour the filling over the hot crust as soon as it comes out of the oven.